harshnisar/ml-india/_posts/2016-11-24-ml-india-interview-priya-radhakrishnan.md

 This research is very impactful and has a lot of interesting use cases like search queries, enhance knowledge base with new related entities.
 These use cases are important because when you have a bigger knowledge base, bigger is the number of queries you can handle, bigger are the answers you can generate from the question.

+**ML-India:** What is the state of industry collaboration with your research group?
+How easy/hard is it to sustain a healthy collaboration with the industry to produce successful research?
+What are the pros and cons in your opinion?

+**Priya:** In general, there is a fair amount of collaboration happening in almost all major institutes in India today.
+Industries are coming forward and quite a significant amount of funding is available.
+Having said that, there are some open challenges like to bring academia and industry together.
+However, these are being tackled on a case-to-case basis and the quality of collaboration is improving day-by-day.
+In particular to our lab, we have many projects in collaboration with major technology players like Amazon, Nokia, Intel, AOL, to name a few.
+We also receive funding from many government and semi-government organizations.
+This type of collaboration between industry and academic institutions is very useful as it helps us get a view of real-world problems which the industry is facing nowadays and bridges it with the cutting edge research going on in academia.
+I think we are doing fairly well on this.

+<a name="state"></a>
 **ML-India:** Involved in ML research for some time now, what is your take on the machine learning space in India?
 What your take on the popularity of ML among the students in India.
 How can we improve it?

 **Priya:** To get an idea, we can take an example of the undergraduates in IIIT Hyderabad.
 Here the students are very passionate about machine learning and its applications.
 Also, the institute provides courses that help them to get fairly exposed to machine learning much earlier in their career.
 We have a couple of courses involving mathematics and statistics and I think this is the best way to introduce students to machine learning.
 Then there are other relevant courses on linear algebra and probability with assignments in MATLAB which helps create a very sound background to study neural networks.
 This way these undergraduates get armed fairly well to get introduced to machine learning.